SaeedShaikh786/DVC/README.md

 #### to do multiple experiment
 ```
-dvc repro    by using dvc.yaml
+dvc repro   -> By using dvc.yaml  --> it will create a dvc.lock file with all the stages and hash no for
+tracking
 ```

 #### to push dvc into remote location or url